pairnon/os-scripts/README.md

 # os-scripts
 ## Info
-Personal automated scripts for new installs
+Automated scripts for new OS installations